 The next morning I wake up and it is even more evident that my lip is crooked!
 I am so mad I call them again!
-I needed to get in ASAP and I was not kidding around.
-Well, the doctor was not available until Friday- two days away and I would have to be worked-in.
+I needed to get in ASAP and I was NOT kidding around.
+Well, the doctor was not available until Friday- (two days away) and I would have to be worked in.
 I said “FRIDAY!!!
 I have a crooked lip and I cannot go to work like this, isn’t there any way he can fit me in today or tomorrow morning?”
 She says nonchalantly, “No. I am sorry.
 That is the soonest available time.”
 I lost it!
 I was not going to have a crooked lip all week and hate myself for the next 72 hours!
 I never do this because I hate confrontation, but this was one time that I found it necessary to be a little pushy.
-I responded in a no nonsense manner, “listen to me okay.
+I responded in a no-nonsense manner, “Listen to me, okay?
 I am not going around anywhere looking like this.
 It is the doctor’s mistake and I am not going to wait around.
 This is an emergency and you will fit me in first thing tomorrow morning or else you will have a big problem on your hands.
 Now.
 Tell me, when is your earliest available appointment tomorrow?”
-To say the least, I was worked-in that morning at 9:00 am, and was his first patient.
-He walks in and takes a look, and instead of him saying, “I’m sorry, this is no good, we gotta get this fixed,” he says, “So, you want a little bit more on the left side?”
+To say the least, I was worked-in that morning at 9:00 am and was his first patient.
+He walks in and takes a look.
+I am expecting him to say something like, “I’m sorry, this is no good, we gotta get this fixed.”
+However, Instead, he said, “So, you want a little bit more on the left side?”
 I was like, ‘yeah ya think??!!’
 I didn’t say that, but I was thinking it for sure.
 He starts injecting, and injecting, and injecting, and injecting all on the left side of my lip!
-SIX injections later, my lip is writhing in pain, and totally and completely blown up like a balloon.
+6 injections later, my lip is writhing in pain, and totally and completely blown up like a balloon.
 I said, “Doctor, does this stuff move once it is in the lip?”
 He said, “No. Not really.
-Abby I made it a little bit bigger than you said you wanted, but I think you’re going to like it.”
+Abby, I made it a little bit bigger than you said you wanted, but I think you’re going to like it.”
 He smiles and walks out of the room.
 I was like, he just doesn’t need to think!
-He just doesn’t need to even speak to me, I am so mad at him, and the nurse who told me to “massage” my lip, and most of all, myself!
+He just doesn’t need to even speak to me, I am so mad at him and the nurse who told me to “massage” my lip, but I am mostly just mad at myself.

 1. Research your doctor and get a referral